hongyusu/hongyusu.github.io/amt/_posts/2017-01-06-spark-streaming-kafka-avro-and-registry.md

 # Kafka CLI operations

+Kafka can operate in Command-Line-Interface (CLI) mode where messages can be produced and consumed by Kafka via Kafka shell command.

-1. kafka won't work without zookeep, so start zookeeper
+1. Kafka won't work without Zookeeper, so first Zookeeper needs to be started

    ```bash
    zkserver start
    ```

-1. start kafka server
+1. Start Kafka server

    ```bash
    kafka-server-start /usr/local/etc/kafka/server.properties
    ```

-1. create a topic, _zookeeper URL_, _partition_, and _replication factor_ need to be given as input parameters
+1. Create a topic, _zookeeper URL_, _partition_, and _replication factor_ need to be given as input parameters. _partition_ defines the number of Kafka brokers (Kafka servers) and _replication factor_ defines how many times each message will be replicated.

    ```bash
    kafka-topics --zookeeper localhost:2181 --create --topic test --partition 1 --replication-factor 1
    ```

-1. start a kafka producer, _broker server url_ need to be specified
+1. start a Kafka producer, _broker server url_ need to be specified

    ```bash
    kafka-console-producer --topic test --broker-list localhost:9092
    ```

-   or send to stream content in file
+   Type messages line by line in console or send a file to Kafka stream

    ```bash
    kafka-console-producer --topic test --broker-list localhost:9092 < test.csv
    ```

-1. start kafka consumer
+1. Start Kafka consumer after which messages being sent to Kafka stream will be consumed and printed to the screen

    ```bash
    kafka-console-consumer --zookeeper localhost:2181 --topic test
    ```

-# kafka Java operation
+# Kafka integration in Java API

 ## Dependency

-The following _kafka_ and _spark_ versions are compatible and should work together.
-In short, kafka version 0.10.1.0 should be paied with spark version 1.6.2.
-In practice, the following _gradle_ dependencies need to be added to build script.
+The following _Kafka_ and _Spark_ versions are compatible and should work together.
+In short, Kafka version 0.10.1.0 should be paired with spark version 1.6.2.
+In practice, the following _gradle_ dependencies need to be added to gradle build script.

 ```
 compile( 'org.apache.kafka:kafka-clients:0.10.1.0' )